 At the north end of the Southport corridor at 1403 W. Irving Park Rd. is Southern France Patisserie, which serves French pastries, macarons, sandwiches, quiche, breads, croissants, chocolates, truffles and more.
 I loved the salted caramel macarons.

-One of my favorite spots in Roscoe Village is Le Sud a at 2301 W. Roscoe for French Mediterranean cuisine in a contemporary setting.
-I had a wonderful meal to celebrate a friend’s birthday.
+My favorite of mine in the neighborhood is Le Sud a at 2301 W. Roscoe for French Mediterranean cuisine in a contemporary setting.
+On my first visit, I had a wonderful meal to celebrate a friend’s birthday.
 The apple and beet salad was great and the scallops with kale and roasted beets was really outstanding.
 They have a great wine list as well.
-I can’t wait to go back again soon for their weekend brunch.
+I had been wanting to go back, so I just went again with local friends and had another great meal.

 After many years, I made a point of returning to La Crêperie at 2845 N. Clark St. This is a longtime French bistro, from 1972, specializing in sweet and savory crepes, along with an international wine list.
 They also have a lovely outdoor patio for summer dining.
 I recommend going for brunch as I had a tasty omelette and a Nutella crêpe for dessert.